Jean-Fred64/FloppyExerciser/README.md

 * **HP 34-pin**: Use connector `J7`.
 Apply +5V and +12V to the test points on the left side of the board.
 * **HP 26-pin**: Use connector `J8`.
 Apply +5V to the board and external power to the HP drive.

 The board can directly drive an external 4-phase stepper motor.
-Attach the stepper motor to J1 and connect either +12V or +24V power to the test points on the left side, and set jumper J4 to pick the voltage.
+Attach the stepper motor to `J1` and connect either +12V or +24V power to the test points on the left side, and set jumper `J4` to pick the voltage.

 ## Firmware

 ### Building the Firmware

-The code for the ATMega328PB microcontroller is meant to run without a bootloader and can be built from the command line if you have installed avr-gcc and avrdude.
+The code for the ATMega328PB microcontroller is meant to run without a bootloader and can be built from the command line if you have installed `avr-gcc` and `avrdude`.

 ```
 make